-The 2022-23 adopted budget and 2021-22 Financial Statements form the base years for the Long-Term Financial Plan.
+The 2021-22 adopted budget and 2020-21 Financial Statements form the base years for the Long Term Financial Plan.

+Assumptions

-- Assumptions - Key Assumptions
+Key Assumptions

-There are a number of assumptions that are used in order to project the long-term financial results.
+There are a number of assumptions that are used in order to project the long term financial results.
 These assumptions are outlined in detail throughout this section, however, the key assumptions are outlined below:

-- Future determinations of the rate peg are forecast to be up to 2% however, this may vary depending on the recommendation of the Independent Pricing and Regulatory Tribunal (IPART) from year to year - Service levels are largely maintained throughout the plan - Population growth is estimated to continue to increase at 3.0% per annum

-- The Consumer Price Index (CPI) is averaged at rate of 2.5% per annum over the 10 year period, however is estimated at 6.4% in 2023-24. - In general, future expenses and revenues have been calculated to reflect forecasts for the CPI - Increases in revenue from user charges have been maintained using a combination of the CPI and the IPART Local Government Cost Index with utilisation rates remaining steady - Salary and wage increases are estimated to be on average up to 2.8% per annum including turnover - New borrowings are restricted to ensure the Debt Service Ratio remains less than 10%. - Strategic capital expenditure will be considered suitable for funding from internal or external loans in line with intergenerational equity considerations.
+- Future determinations of the rate peg are forecast to be up to 2 per cent.
+However, the exact figure may vary depending on the recommendation of the Independent Pricing and Regulatory Tribunal (IPART) from year to year - Service levels are largely maintained throughout the plan - Population growth is estimated to continue to increase at 2.9 per cent per annum - The Consumer Price Index (CPI) is estimated at a flat rate of 2.5 per cent per annum - In general, future expenses and revenues have been calculated to reflect forecasts for the CPI - Increases in revenue from user charges have been maintained using a combination of the CPI and the IPART Local Government Cost Index with utilisation rates remaining steady - Salary and wage increases are estimated to be on average up to 2.3 per cent per annum including turnover - New borrowings are restricted to ensure the Debt Service Ratio remains less than 10 per cent. - Strategic capital expenditure will be considered suitable for funding from internal or external loans in line with intergenerational equity considerations.